astronomer/terraform-provider-astro/README.md

 terraform apply # performs a plan just like terraform plan does, but then actually carries out the planned changes to each resource using the relevant infrastructure provider's API
 ```

+For more information on using the Astro provider, including supported resources and data sources, see [Astro's Terraform docs](https://registry.terraform.io/providers/astronomer/astro/latest/docs).

 ## Importing Existing Resources
 The Astro Terraform Import Script is a tool designed to help you import existing Astro resources into your Terraform configuration.